awsdocs/amazon-workmail-user-guide/doc_source/send_email_delegate.md

 1. For **From**, enter the name of the person for whom you are sending email\.

 1. In the contents pane, type your message and choose **Send**\.

+The mailbox owner appears in the **From:** header, and you appear in the **Sender:** header\.

 **Note**
-If you have not been granted delegation permissions for the person you specified in the **From** field, you will receive an email message in your own inbox that indicates that you don't have the required permissions\.
+If you have not been granted delegation permissions for the person you specified in the **From** field, you receive an email message in your own inbox indicating that you don't have the required permissions\.